building-tools/better-flowers/README.md

 ![image](https://github.com/raphael-goetz/betterflowers/assets/52959657/9b8b5a56-b4e6-46e8-b88e-902e0dcea8c0)
  - blue glass indicates the selection of a whole flower group that will always will randomly
  - magenta glass indicates the selection of a whole flower group that always will be placed

+# Brush-Inventory

+Put a flower-placer in the bottom row.
+If you want to add a mask insert a block on top of the flower-placer.
+Then the flower will only be placed on the given mask!
+ - SHERD: create a brush --> get a BLAZE_ROD to use the flower brush
+ - ENDER_EYE: to set the range of the brush [1 - 20]
+ - STRUCTURE_VOID: to set the air percentage [0% - 100%]